Photo hacks for outdoors life

 Weather, time and light

 Have you by any chance arranged your friends for a groupie in full sunlight?
 Then life has probably punished you already.
-Not only have these poor fellows been peering tearfully towards the sun, but you've probably also ended up with images full of sharp black shadows in their over highlighted faces.
+Not only have these poor fellows been peering tearfully towards the sun, but you've probably also ended up with images full of sharp black shadows in their overly highlighted faces.

 Try find a spot in the shade for your group pictures or portraits.
 Preferably with a lot of air behind the people you depict or a plain background (like a tarp or mountain wall).
 This way you get the people/person in focus without any background mess pulling the viewers attention away from the motive.
 Cloudy weather is also nice, with soft light.
 Try snap the group/person from eye level - and for God's sake, let the women stand up.
 Familiar with feminism and photography?
-If not, read this.
+If not, keep reading.

 Have you ever heard of golden hour/blue hour?
 These expressions are referring to the hour before sunrise and sunset.
 These hours brings a natural soft light, sometimes even a magical golden trailing light.
 These light conditions helps getting the right colors, brings forth detail and sharpness in your photo.
 If you want to get the most of these hours, get yourself out there at least half an hour before and plan your session carefully.
 What you'd like to shoot, from what angles etc. Once the sun is up or disappeared these volatile moments are gone.
 Hopefully you're happy with what you managed to catch on camera.